 Myth 4: Shops can decide whether I’m entitled to use an official complaints form

 Wrong!
 You have a legal right to request a complaints form, regardless of what the employee may tell you.
-If you have the slightest problem it’s usually enough to tell them that you’ll be back in 15 minutes accompanied by someone from the local Police Force.
+If you have any issues it’s usually enough to tell them that you’ll be back in 15 minutes accompanied by someone from the local Police Force.

 Myth 5: You have no rights when you buy second hand items

-Not true, however it is true to say that it’s a lot harder to get a store to adhere to the law (see our post on your rights).
+Not true, however it is a lot harder to prove that the item was faulty when purchased.
+Take a look at our dedicated post on your rights).